Plantar Warts

 Treatment

-Custom Orthotics, Extracorporeal Shockwave Therapy, Supportive Footwear, Medical Foot Care, Night Splints
+Topical (caustic) medication, Surgical Excision, Needling, Custom Orthotics, Shockwave Therapy, Supportive Footwear, Medical Foot Care, Night Splints

 What are the symptoms to look for?